-- 5.9 This policy establishes and defines the Steeple Claydon Settlement Boundary to distinguish the consideration of planning applications within the settlement from those outside the boundary.
-In doing so, it replaces saved AVDLP policies RA3, RA13 and RA14 relating to development within and adjoining rural settlements in so far as they are applied to this village. - 5.10 This policy seeks to protect the intrinsic rural character of the village but to allow for sustainable growth to meet local housing needs over the Plan period.
+5.9 This policy seeks to protect the intrinsic rural character of the village but to allow for sustainable growth to meet local housing needs over the Plan period.
 In which case, the Boundary is drawn to observe the existing built-up area edge and to accommodate the sites that already have planning permission and the site allocations proposed by Policy SC2 and Policy SC5 of the Plan.
-This policy also allows for the continuing growth of the village through suitable infill sites (defined here as five or fewer dwellings), which may deliver another 10-15 homes in that period.
+This policy also allows for the continuing growth of the village through suitable sites (defined here as generally five or fewer dwellings) within the Settlement Boundary, which may deliver another 10-15 homes in that period.
 This would include the development of higher density housing on a single house plot, providing that the development is in keeping with the immediate local area.
-The Plan will therefore contribute to meeting the objectively assessed housing need for the District in the period of 2013-2033 expected of a 'larger village', and is consistent with the emerging spatial strategy for the District. - 5.11 Outside the Boundary, the policy requires proposals to be suited to a countryside location, reflecting the agricultural nature of the area.
-Proposals that bring employment and tourism will be encouraged providing they can demonstrate that they contribute to the rural economy.
+The Plan will therefore contribute to meeting the objectively assessed housing need for the District in the period of 2013-2033 expected of a 'larger village', and is consistent with the emerging spatial strategy for the District.

+Outside the Boundary, the policy requires proposals to be suited to a countryside location, reflecting the agricultural nature of the area.
+Proposals that bring employment and tourism will be encouraged providing they can demonstrate that they contribute to the rural economy and are sustainably located such that they protect the character and appearance of the countryside and minimise the need to travel.

+5.10 .
 Their design must be of a high quality and have reference to the existing buildings and local context.